colosseum-wiot/user-documentation/docs/source/radio_api_traffic/colosseum_cli.rst

 RF Scenario Control Process
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 The *rf* family of commands allows the user to query, start, and stop RF scenarios for the current reservation.
-To see a detailed description of all RF scenarios and their respective scenario IDs, see :doc:`Scenarios <scenarios_summary_list>`.
+To see a detailed description of all RF scenarios and their respective scenario IDs, see :doc:`Scenarios </scenarios/index>`.

 Get a list of available RF scenarios: